joshuaprince/MultiBingo-MC/web/backend/websockets_api.md

 `spaces` is a list of 25 Goal objects, each corresponding to a space on the board.
 Each Goal object consists of:
-- An `id` field, which corresponds to the goal ID in goals.xml.
 - A `space_id` field, which uniquely identifies this space and must be used when the plugin wants to mark this space.
+- A `goal_id` field, which corresponds to the goal ID in goals.yml.
+- A `text` field, which contains the text as it is shown to players (variables replaced).
+- A `type` field, which contains the goal type (default or negative).
 - An optional `variables` object, which lists any variables present on this goal.
-- An optional `triggers` list, which describes any automated trigger criteria that the plugin can use to automatically trigger goals.
-This list is passed exactly as it is specified in the XML, converted to JSON as specified by [xmltodict](https://pypi.org/project/xmltodict/) where all objects are converted to lists (force_list=True).

 ### Player Boards